 The following two articles cover this topic in more detail:

 If you know someone in a violent domestic relationship, please don’t mind your own business.
 My abuser did things that I didn’t know about with our children.
-My parents knew about his carelessness, and said nothing to me.
+My parents knew about his unsafe behavior with our children and said nothing to me.
 I didn’t find out about it for 21 years.
-After I left my abuser.
+After I left my abuser!
+When I think about how much misery they could have prevented if someone in my family would have opened their mouth, it makes my blood boil.

 Till next time, Kathy